elisa-pellegrino/blogdown.source/content/home/about.md

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am a student at University of Mons, located in Belgium.